ox-it/munki-staging/README.md

+#Munki-Staging update - 16-04-2024

+Please note we are no longer developing or maintaining this repo.
+Please consider alternatives to this script should you wish to utilise the munki staging process.

+Thanks,

+Orchard Team

 # Introduction

 This is a script that utilises a Trello board to manage the promotion of Munki items through development to production and then, if desired to